 Active Ingredients That Actually Move the Needle

-Niacinamide is the most underrated ingredient for men's skin concerns.
-Also called Vitamin B3, it reduces sebum production by up to 35%, minimizes pore appearance, and reduces inflammation from shaving irritation.
-The Ordinary Niacinamide 10% + Zinc 1% ($7) works because zinc adds antimicrobial benefits while the 10% concentration is clinically proven effective without irritation.
+Niacinamide is one of the most underrated ingredients for men's skin concerns.
+Also called Vitamin B3, it can help regulate sebum, improve the look of pores, and calm inflammation from shaving irritation.
+A well-formulated option like The Ordinary Niacinamide 10% + Zinc 1% pairs it with zinc, and 10% is a commonly used, generally well-tolerated concentration.

 Research says